-- Have your debit/credit card details (we do not accept cheques)
+- Ensure you have access to a credit / debit card (we do not accept cheques)

-- Select at least one garden waste service, even if you are renewing.
-We will only deliver additional bins where required
+- Select at least “one” garden waste service on the online form – even if you are renewing (we will only deliver additional bins where required)

-- Have sufficient space to store the wheelie bin(s)
+- Ensure you have sufficient space to store the wheelie bin(s)

 From this page you can: